We can’t eat enough Po Boys whenever we’re in Louisiana. Read on to discover our picks for the five best Po Boys in New Orleans.

 Who makes the best Po Boy in New Orleans?

 We posed this question to servers, bartenders, hotel clerks, cemetery workers and even to eccentric artist Dr. Bob.
-Our motivation was to find out where the locals like to eat the iconic New Orleans sandwich that dates back to the early 20th century.
+Our motivation was to find out where locals like to eat the iconic New Orleans sandwich that dates back to the early 20th century.

-Best Po Boy in New Orleans
+Where To Eat The Best Po Boy In New Orleans?

 Interestingly, some people answered our question with a question.
 They wanted to know what kind of Po Boy since they had different answers for shrimp versus oyster versus roast beef.

-Parkway Bar and Tavern
+1. Parkway Bar And Tavern

 Not as popular but just as delicious is the grilled hot sausage beef patty Po Boy.
 If you love your sausage hot and flavorful, then this may be the sandwich for you.
 We recommend getting it fully dressed with lettuce, tomatoes, mayo and pickles.

-The large sandwiches live up to their name.
-The price difference is minimal for upgrading to a large Po Boy, so it’s worth going large to get the extra fillings, plus you will likely want to save some for later.
-That’s assuming you want room for a side.
-Trust us, you do.
+Parkway’s large sandwiches live up to their name.
+Since the price difference is relatively minimal to upgrade to a large Po Boy, it’s worth going large to get the extra fillings, plus you’ll likely want to save some for later since you’ll be eating sides too.
+That’s assuming you want sides.

 Parkway Bakery and Tavern is located at 538 Hagan Avenue, New Orleans, LA 70119, United States.